plone/training/deployment/customization.rst

 You're likely to want to add Python packages to your Plone installation to enable add-on functionality.

-Let's say you want to add `Products.PloneFormGen <https://pypi.python.org/pypi/Products.PloneFormGen>`_ and `webcouturier.dropdownmenu <https://pypi.python.org/pypi/webcouturier.dropdownmenu>`_.
+Let's say you want to add `collective.easyform <https://pypi.python.org/pypi/collective.easyform>`_ and `webcouturier.dropdownmenu <https://pypi.python.org/pypi/webcouturier.dropdownmenu>`_.

 Add to your ``local_configure.yml``:

 .. code-block:: yaml

     plone_additional_eggs:
-        - Products.PloneFormGen
+        - collective.easyform
         - webcouturier.dropdownmenu

 If you add eggs, you should nearly always specify their versions: